blutorange/js-incremental-cycle-detect/README.md

 # Use your own graph data structure

-You can also use the CycleDetector (implemented by `PearceKellyDetector`) directly and roll your own graph data structure.
+As mentioned above, You can also use the CycleDetector (implemented by `PearceKellyDetector`) directly and roll your own graph data structure.
 See the [docs](https://blutorange.github.io/js-incremental-cycle-detect/classes/pearcekellydetector.html).

-Basically, you need to call the `CycleDetector` every time you add an edge or delete a vertex.
+Essentially, you need to call the `CycleDetector` every time you add modify the graph.
 Then it tells you whether adding an edge is allowed.
-You can also use an existing `GraphAdapter` as the starting point.
+You can also use an existing `GraphAdapter` (see above) as the starting point.

 # Build